Soompa911/StudentRegistration/README.md

 4. Push to the branch
 5. Open a Pull Request

-Please read [SOURCE_CODE.md](docs/SOURCE_CODE.md) for detailed code documentation.
+For detailed implementation information, please refer to the source code documentation linked above.

 ---

 <div align="center">

 **Made with ❤️ by [Soompa911](https://github.com/Soompa911)**
-Last Updated: 2025-03-01 23:49:28 UTC
+Last Updated: 2025-03-02 00:00:23 UTC

 </div>